jusbuckingham/jusbuckingham/README.md

     vercel
     ```

 3. Follow the prompts to link your project and go live.

 ## 🚧 Prerequisites

+Ensure you have the following installed before getting started:

 - Node.js v16 or higher
 - npm v8 or higher (or Yarn)